Skip to content

 • Ensure that your AWS account has the appropriate permissions.
 Resource creation during the AWS CDK deployment expects Administrator or Administrator-like permissions, to include resource creation and mutation permissions.
 Installation will not succeed if this profile does not have permissions to create and edit arbitrary resources for the system.
 This level of permissions is not required for the runtime of LISA.
 This is only necessary for deployment and subsequent updates.

-• If using the chat UI, have your Identity Provider (IdP) information available, and access.
+• If using the chat UI, have your Identity Provider (IdP) information available.

 • If using an existing VPC, have its information available.